Commercial Fleets Leasing/ Hiring FAQ

 - Integrated super bright front and rear light.
 No need to be charging lights.
 Front one can light up the road at night or a dark car park, especially useful for people that need to ride early in the morning or late in the afternoon.
 Rear light can be easily seen from a distance providing extra safety.

 - Internal gears: gears inside the rear wheel hub are the best for city bikes.
 Intuitive to use, super low maintenance, and can shift without pedalling.

 - Puncture resistant tyres: the legendary Schwalbe Marathon Plus with the highest level of puncture resistance there is.
 The kind of tyre that can be ridden for more than 10,000km and can sustain the high speeds and loads of e-bikes.
 We don’t equip bikes with airless tyres because they create more issues than what they solve.

 - Throttle and pedal assistance systems: throttle is particularly useful for taking off, especially when the bike is loaded.
 It also helps when the rider wants to take off ahead of traffic, increasing their visibility.
 It can give a boost of power to go over a hill or overtake slower cyclists.

 - Powerful high torque motor: the bike will get you and your cargo over any hill without breaking a sweat.

 - Dual-legged kickstand: even with heavy loads, the bike stands upright when parked.

 You can equip the bikes with a high security chain lock (RRP $70) that connects to the in-built rear wheel lock.
-Or more expensive D-locks for the ultimate level of security.
+Or pricier D-locks for the ultimate level of security.